chrisstef/price-scrapper/README.md

-# price-scrapper
+## price-scrapper

-A simple yet usefull tool to access cryptocurrency data.
+A simple yet useful tool to scrape cryptocurrency data.
-The script exports a `.csv` file in the project directory named `scrapped_data.csv`
+The script access data by utilizing binance API, tranforms the incoming data and exports a `.csv` file in the project directory named `scrapped_data.csv`.

 ## Instructions